AlexandraAncaGabor/go-green-resources-testing-project/README.md

 Go green resources is a web page that presents the problems that Maramures county is facing at the moment.
 It is a non-guvernamental site were the owners of this are describing the environmental issues of Maramures county.
 Also, the website offers the opportunity to be a sponsor or a volunteer through a contract.

-I decided to test it because it's the page of one of my friend and I wanted to help her find the issues and help me too to practice more.
+I decided to test it because it's the page of one of my friend and I wanted to help her find the issues and considered it a good practice.
 Also, I was always concerned about Maramures environmental issues, because there is were I live.

 # **Test cases**